-That is not to say that art and science are at all the same thing—not even when, increasingly, art crosses disciplines and genres or Gabriel Orozco classifies life.
+That is not to say that art and science or art and planet earth are at all the same thing—not even when, increasingly, art crosses disciplines and genres or Gabriel Orozco classifies life.
 Typically, art draws on science simply for images, subject matter, and a sense of authority, not unlike pop psychology.
 Artists can mistake the craft and speculation of old-fashioned tinkering and superstition for the rigorous self-questioning of modern science, and they can mistake metaphors for something more.
 New-media artists especially tend to think that their technology changes everything.
 All that is evident in "Attract/Repel."
 Distinct representations of nature are learning from one another all the same.

 Many of the artists stick to much the same tools, whether they invoke science or their surroundings.
 Enzo Perin's photographs range from low-tech lighting in empty room to high-tech bursts of blue light.
 He is really imagining two time scales, one of them with a dangerous charge.
 When the electric blue encompasses the artists at the computer, he could be calling up its arc with a keystroke or powered by it.
 For others, science becomes all but indistinguishable from myth, like earth art oriented to the path of the sun.
 Carter Hodgkin's colors resemble particle tracks under the influence of LSD, but she claims inspiration from Korean art.